nicolasmesser/mpl-docs.ferranfigueredo.com/docs/faq.md

 ## Are the files created using a cloud service?

 It will depend on the output format.
-If the chosen format is PDF or audiobook, it will be generated on the [MPL-Publisher](https://mpl-publisher.com) cloud service.
+If the chosen format is premium (PDF, Audiobook or Online Book), it will be generated on the [MPL-Publisher](https://mpl-publisher.com) cloud service.
 If the output format is any other (EPUB, Word, etc.), it will be generated on your server.
 In these cases, no information will travel outside your servers.

 ## Some Word chapters are blank